nmeylan/rathena-script-lang-interpreter/README.md

-This project is work in project, it will probably never be finished or never work.
+This project is work in progress, it will probably never be finished or never work.

 # rAthena script language interpreter
 An interpreter implementation for rAthena script language.